 What is a DOO in Croatia?

 A DOO in Croatia defines as a limited liability company, that is called Drustvo s Ogranicenom Odgovornoscu.
 Limited liability companies in Croatia are the most common structures used for businesses, especially by small-sized companies, due to their simple incorporation procedure in Croatia.
-The minimum share capital which must be provided in order to set up a limited liability company in Croatia is EUR 2,500.
+The minimum share capital that must be provided in order to set up a limited liability company in Croatia is EUR 2,700.

 What is the management structure of a limited liability company in Croatia?